juancastilla/groundwater-games/README.md

 # groundwater-games
-A collection of games to teach groundwater science
+A collection of games to teach hydrogeology and groundwater science